No. 1 Gonzaga vs. No. 2 UCLA: What you need to know ahead of the game

 These two teams have faced each other six times.
 Gonzaga has won four of those meetings.

 The game will tip off at 7 p.m. on Tuesday, Nov.
-23. It will be broadcasted on ESPN.
+23. It will be broadcast on ESPN.

+You can also watch live coverage from Las Vegas on KREM 2 News at 11.